ppizarror/pygame-menu/docs/_source/advanced.rst

  #.
 Draw the menubar
  #.
 Draw the scrollbar

-For defining a new selection effect, a new :py:class:`pygameMenu.widgets.Selection` sub-class must be added to :py:mod:`pgameMenu.widgets.selection` package.
+For defining a new selection effect, a new :py:class:`pygameMenu.widgets.core.selection.Selection` sub-class must be added to :py:mod:`pgameMenu.widgets.selection` package.
 A basic class must contain the following code:

 .. code-block:: python

-    from pygameMenu.widgets import Selection
+    from pygameMenu.widgets.core.selection import Selection

     class MySelection(Selection):